“Run, why should I run away

 Riverside: Second Life Syndrome.
 This Polish Prog band combines its love of Heavy Metal with Prog, which puts it somewhat on the other end of the spectrum from The Flower Kings alongside Haken.
 The album begins with a moody, almost doleful vocal in After, easing you in before the guitars chime and grind in on Volte Face.
 Occasionally they indulge a Death Metal style of growling vocal, but thankfully not often.
 Usually we’re lulled along by the considerable warmth of feeling of Mariusz Duda’s vocals, lending an elegiac, wistful quality to many of the songs.
 Incredibly his English lyrics are sung with a thoroughly natural, unaccented voice.
 Duda is also a fine bassist, slapping out clean, fat tones in a rolling simmer.
 The late Piotr Grudziński’s guitar lines are equally pristine, chiming when they need to and growling when they need to—the kind of musical synthesis the best Prog is known and revered for.
 At its best, it’s not about show-offy soloing but how to weave sound into a seamless tapestry of transcendence.
 Each instrument then becomes analogous to the range of colours on a palette of paint.
 Marillion in its glory days with Fish was particularly good at this.

 Lately I can’t seem to get enough of both Riverside and The Flower Kings.
 Riverside’s foundational trilogy of albums, Out of Myself, Second Life Syndrome and Rapid Eye Movement are all killer, no filler, prowling a failed empire wasteland with barely controlled sonic menace.
 But their two subsequent albums, Shrine of the New Generation Slaves (2013) and Anno Domini High Definition (2009) stretch the musical landscape even further, with a more refined, even subtle sound that as always is buoyed up by Duda’s plaintive, haunting vocals.
-Although the ‘definitive’ Riverside sound is arguably staked out in the territory covered by the trilogy, the band courageously—and successfully—reinvents itself on these two later albums.
-Love, Fear and the Time Machine (2015) follows in this vein but doesn’t quite have the snap of its predecessors.
+The ‘definitive’ Riverside sound is arguably staked out in the territory covered by the trilogy.
+Yet the band courageously—and successfully—reinvents itself on these two later albums, introducing a more acoustic sound still shot through with a blend of wistfulness, muscular guitar, and sweet melancholy.
+Love, Fear and the Time Machine (2015) follows in this vein.
+At first I thought it doesn’t quite have the snap of its predecessors, but I was wrong.
+This album grows on you like many classics to become a hypnotic delight.
 Eye of the Soundscape (2016), based on outtakes and unreleased studio tracks and experiments, is a disappointment, given such an excellent body of work to date.
 However, it may be partly a tribute to the tragic, premature death of guitarist Piotr Grudziński, who surely must go down in history as one of the truly great guitarists of Prog.